Fight Traffic Ticket in North CarolinaPage OverviewSUMMARY: How to Fight a North Carolina Traffic Ticket

 (Plead Not Guilty)

-If you opt against paying your ticket, which is an admission of guilt, you can appear in court and contest the citation.
-Challenging your NC traffic ticket means:
+If you opt against paying your North Carolina traffic ticket (an admission of guilt), you can appear in court and fight the charge.

 - If no plea agreement is reached before your initial hearing, you may lose all chance at a plea bargain once a trial date is set.

-- Or if the judge finds you guilty, you'll be required to pay the traffic ticket fine, court and, if applicable, legal fees.
+- Or, if the judge finds you "guilty," you'll be required to pay the traffic ticket fine, and court and legal fees (if applicable).

-Keep in mind that pleading not guilty comes with risks.
-Should you lose the trial you won’t have the chance to negotiate a plea.
-And you may be required to appear in court several times if the state is not prepared to prosecute the case.
+Pleading "not guilty" comes with risks.
+Should you lose the trial, you won't have the chance to negotiate a plea, and you may be required to appear in court several times if the state is not prepared to prosecute the case.

 Pleading Guilty or No Contest